Economic Sustainability

 The first step toward achieving this goal is recognizing that there is a problem.

-Economic sustainability helps protect the environment, improve the quality of life for people in the community and create jobs.
+It helps protect the environment, improve the quality of life for people in the community and create jobs.
 It also helps boost productivity among corporations and reduce waste, thus promoting social and environmental responsibility, as well as accountability among corporations.

 Together with environmental and social sustainability, economic sustainability is one of the 3 pillars of sustainability (also known as the triple bottom line, the 3 principles of sustainability, or the 3 Es) and it’s one of the cornerstones of sustainable development.

-Economic sustainability is essential for sustainable development and to reach the 2030 UN sustainable development goals (SDG).
+Profit is essential for sustainable development and to reach the 2030 UN sustainable development goals (SDG).
 Because without a healthy economy is also impossible to achieve most of the social and environmental sustainability goals we are aiming at.

 How to achieve economic sustainability?

-There are many ways to achieve economic sustainability, but ultimately, it is down to the efficiency of the business.
+It is down to the efficiency of the business.
 Efficiency in business means producing the same or more by using fewer resources.

 A more efficient and sustainable economy can be obtained with many sustainable business practices also explained in the 6 Rs of sustainability, for example: